 In petanque, there are only a few things that can legally move a boule or jack.
 It can be thrown by a player.
 It can fall onto the terrain and bounce or roll.
 It can hit or be hit by another ball in the game.
 And that’s about it.
 On the other hand, there are a lot of non-legal things that can move a ball.
 The wind.
 The shoe of any human being.
 A zombie boule bouncing back onto the terrain.
 A child or an animal or a football crossing the terrain.
 Being thrown “contrary to the rules”.
 In such non-legal events, the default course of action is to leave everything where it is and carry on with the game.

-The FIPJP rules repeatedly mention another course of action— to put the ball back in its original location if that original location was marked.
+The FIPJP rules mention another option— to put the ball back in its original location if that original location was marked.
 Some players take the repeated references to marking the balls as an indication that they should always mark the locations of everything.
-And they claim that, where they play, that’s what everybody does.
+That’s nonsense.

-Second, marking everything is a terrible idea.
+- Marking everything is a terrible idea.
 There were enough problems with circles drawn on the ground, back before plastic circles appeared in 2005.
-In a triples game of 10 menes, we would need to draw only 10 circles.
-But we would need to mark 130 initial locations of jack and boules, plus perhaps 40 more locations for balls that are moved.
-There would be so many marks on the ground that if you wanted to return a moved boule to its original location, you wouldn’t be able to find that location amidst the welter of marks on the ground.
+If you tried to mark the location of every ball all of the time (including erasing and creating new marks when a ball is hit and moved) there would be so many marks on the ground that, if you wanted to return a moved boule to its original location, you wouldn’t be able to find that location in the crowd of marks on the ground.
 To control the mess, you’d need to sweep the terrain after every mene.